 If the candidate or anyone in the household has earned income (from employment) and did not file a return for the most recent tax year, they must provide you with the hourly wages and the number of hours worked for all household members including themselves from the two most recent paystubs.
-The candidate should not include both "income from employment" and

-"adjusted gross income" from the same household member(s) unless that employment income was NOT included in the original AGI calculation.
+The candidate should not include both "income from employment" and "adjusted gross income" from the same household member(s) unless that employment income was NOT included in the original AGI calculation.

-Households that Receive Non-employment Income that Did Not File Tax Returns for the Most

-Recent Tax Year (Application Section C. 5.)
+Households that Receive Non-employment Income that Did Not File Tax Returns for the Most Recent Tax Year (Application Section C. 5.)
+Chart 2: What Must be Included in Household Income

-Any/all household members that receive nonemployment income and did not file a tax return for the most recent tax year must complete the Candidate Application.
+Any/all household members that receive non-employment income and did not file a tax return for the most recent tax year must complete the Candidate Application.
 Chart 2 shows all the sources of non-employment income that should be included in that section.
 Do NOT include child support.